EPAM-JS-Competency-center/cloud-development-course-initial/8_cart_api_docker_elastic_beanstalk/task.md

 ## Evaluation criteria (each mark includes previous mark criteria)
 ---

 *   **1** - Dockerfile is prepared, image is building.
-Image size is minimised to be less than 500 MB.
+Image size is minimized to be less than 500 MB.
 *   **2** - Dockerfile is optimized.
 Files that change more often and commands that depend on them should be included later, files and commands that change less should be at the top.
 *   **3** - Folders are added to .dockerignore, with explanations.
 At least 2 big directories should be excluded from build context.
 Elastic Beanstalk application is initialized.
 *   **4** - Environment is created and the app is deployed to the AWS cloud.
 You must provide a link to your GitHub repo with Cart API service or PR with created Dockerfile and related configurations.